 The S.T.A.R.
 Program is a way to recognize exemplary students by making them stand out within the student body.
-Those students who fall into the category of the S.T.A.R. program will be gifted a gold apron designating STAR student status.
-STAR cosmetology students will be eligible to use the STAR clinic floor area.
+Those students who fall into the category of the S.T.A.R. program will be gifted a STAR apron their status.
 Upon graduation these students will also receive a certificate to recognize this achievement.